karkim7/Term-Project---Phase-1-Report-Mahesh-Karki/README.md

 ## 💡 Challenges & Lessons Learned
 1. **Form Data Handling**
+- I gave a lot of time in AWS S3 to make it lunchable in public because of restrictions applied in using ACL (Access Control List).
+Then, I used the object link method using Inbound rule by adding rule.
+- I had multiple errors in fetching frontend data to backend and to mySQL database.
-   - Initial `req.body undefined` errors taught us the importance of:
+   - Initial `req.body undefined` errors taught me  the importance of:
      - Proper middleware ordering (`app.use(express.urlencoded())` before routes)
      - Correct `enctype="application/x-www-form-urlencoded"` in HTML forms
+     - Finally, my project was successful that whatever I read/write in S3 object URL, it now be stored in my database.

 2. **AWS Security**
    - Learned to: